 Undergraduate Major (Leveling-in*)

 The department requires that applicants for graduate studies in audiology and speech-language pathology have an undergraduate major in communication sciences and disorders.
 For individuals with a degree in another field, the department requires that students complete (a) courses listed in the "Certification" section on this page and (b) the sequence of "leveling-in" courses listed below; approximately three semesters are required to complete the sequence.
-Leveling-in courses consider normal communicaton processes as well as foundations of prevention, assessment, and treatment of communicative disorders; a letter grade no lower than "B" is required in these courses.
+Leveling-in courses consider normal communicaton processes as well as foundations of prevention, assessment and treatment of communicative disorders; a letter grade no lower than "B" is required in these courses.
 Once completed, individuals may apply for graduate studies.

 - (3 hrs) SHS 201 [Introduction to Phonetics]